qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Style combobox options

 By default, the style applied to a loaded layer is named ``default``.
 Once you have got the ideal and appropriate rendering for your layer, you can save it by clicking the |selectString| :menuselection:`Style` combobox and choose:

 * **Rename Current**: The active style gets renamed and updated with the current options
 * **Add**: A new style is created using the current options.
+By default, it will be saved in the QGIS project file.
+See below to save the style in a database.

 At the bottom of the Style drop-down list, you see the styles set for the layer and the active one is checked.
 Once you have more than one style defined for a layer, a **Remove Current** option can help you delete those you no longer want.

 Note that each time you validate the layer properties dialog, the active style is updated with the changes you've done.

 You can create as many styles as you wish for a layer but only one can be active at a time.
 Combined to layer visibility preset, this offers a quick and powerful way to manage complex projects with few layers (no need to duplicate any layer in the map legend).

 .. tip:: **Manage styles from layer context menu**